- Introduction

 More:

-→ On The Emotional Roller Coaster
+→ The Emotional Roller Coaster

 The artist committing himself to his calling has volunteered for hell, whether he knows it or not.
 He will be dining for the duration on a diet of isolation, rejection, self-doubt, despair, ridicule, contempt, and humiliation.